Skip to Content

 Ice cream!

 Our final tour on this list is certainly different from the others.
 This food and art tour focuses on the local markets and vibrant colors of Lima, in addition to its wonderful food!
-You’ll get to explore the Chorillos and Barranco neighborhoods, the beach, and street art.
+You’ll get to explore Agua Dulce Beach, the Chorrillos and Barranco neighborhoods, and beautiful street art.
 I always enjoy seeing the more local side of a city, it makes the experience feel more authentic and less touristy.

-This tour takes off at 9 am and lasts four hours!
-It only accommodates up to 10 travelers, keeping it small and personal.
+We think this tour is perfect for anyone wanting to combine culture, art, AND delicious food!
+It starts at 9 am and lasts four hours.
+Plus, it only accommodates up to 10 travelers, keeping it small and personal.
 Hotel pickup and drop-off are included, as well as all of your food, drinks, and your amazing tour guide!
-You get all this for just $60 USD per adult, but the price drops the more people you book for!
+You get all this for just $60 USD per adult, but the price drops the more people you book for – so what are you waiting for?

 Why We Book Tours with Viator